neondatabase/website/content/docs/conceptual-guides/branching.md

 ## About branching

-Neon allows you to instantly branch your database in the same way you branch your code.
+Neon allows you to instantly branch your database in the same way that you branch your code.
 You can quickly and cost-effectively branch a database for development, testing, staging, and a variety of other purposes, enabling you to improve developer productivity and optimize continuous integration and delivery (CI/CD) pipelines.
-For information about different ways to integrate branching with your development workflows, see [Branching use cases](#branching-use-cases).
+For a discussion of different ways you can integrate branching with your development workflows, see [Branching use cases](#branching-use-cases).

 ## What is a branch?

-A branch is a copy-on-write clone of an existing Neon project branch.
+A branch is a copy-on-write clone of an existing branch.
 You can create a branch from a current or past state of a parent branch.
-For example, you can create a branch that includes all data up to the point of branch creation, or a branch that includes all data up to a particular time or a particular Log Sequence Number (LSN).
+For example, you can create a branch that includes all data up to the point of branch creation or one that includes all data up to a particular time or Log Sequence Number (LSN).

-A branch is completely isolated from its parent Neon project, so you are free to play around with it, modify it, and remove it when it's no longer needed.
-When you create a branch, all of the data in the parent branch (in a current or past state according to your selection) is available to the branch, but changes to the branch are independent of the parent Neon branch and vice versa.
+A branch is completely isolated from its parent branch, so you are free to play around with it, modify it, and delete it when it's no longer needed.
+When you create a branch, all of the data in the parent branch is available to the new branch, but changes to the new branch are independent of the parent branch and vice versa.
 A branch and its parent share the same history but diverge at the point of branch creation.
 Writes to a branch exist as an independent delta.
-Likewise, writes to a parent branch from the point of branch creation are independent of child branches.
+Likewise, writes to a parent branch from the point of branch creation are independent of a child branch.

 Creating a branch does not increase load on the parent branch or affect it in any way, which means that you can create a branch at any time without impacting the performance of your production database.